oduameh/Hyper-docs/Quick start guide.md

 }'
 ```

-1. This request will return a JSON response with an invitation and its URL.
-The Issuer Cloud agent would share this URL as a QR code, and the holder would scan it with the wallet app.
+1. This request returns a JSON response with an invitation and its URL.
+The Issuer Cloud agent shares this URL as a QR code, and the holder scans it with the wallet app.
 * Copy the `invitationUrl` and the `connectionId`.

 **Establish connection on the Verifier Cloud agent**